openspyrit/spyrit/README.md

 #### Windows

 On Windows you need first to redo the symbolic link to fht inside the spyrit repository and then to install [torch](https://pytorch.org/get-started/locally/).
 Here it's cpu version, adapt to your configuration.

-It may be necessary to run the following commands using administrator rights (e.g. starting your Python environment with administrator rights).
+NB: It may be necessary to run the following commands using administrator rights (e.g., starting your Python environment with administrator rights).

 ```
 cd spyrit